yast/yast-installation/doc/control-file.md

   (the code actually allows writing it but that makes the definitions longer and less readable).
-- `presentation_order` (integer, optional) - the number defines the display order in the proposal, the absolute value is not important, it depends on the relative value when compared against the other proposal modules.
+- `presentation_order` (integer, optional) - the number defines the display order in the proposal.
+The absolute value is not important; it depends on the relative value when compared against the other proposal modules.
-- `read_only` (boolean, optional) - the module is treated as read only and any user interaction with the proposal module is disabled.
+- `read_only` (boolean, optional) - the module is treated as read only, and any user interaction with the proposal module is disabled.

 In the workflow, the proposals are called as any workflow step with an